HPond1458/cse15l---lab-reports/labreport1.md

 /c/Users/henry
 ```

-The absolute path to the working directory was `/c/Users/henry`.
+The absolute path to the working directory was `/c/Users/henry/lecture1`.

-The absolute path does not change after running `cd`.
-This is because running `cd` with no arguments changes the working directory to the home directory, which is also `/c/Users/henry`.
+The working directory is now `/c/Users/henry`.
+This is because when `cd` is executed with no arguments, the current working directory is changed back to the home directory.

 This output is not an error, the working directory is now the home directory.